Organisational dialogue 2020 “Equal opportunities, sustainable development and the doctoral student perspective”

 Due to the delay of the external review, this year’s development plans at the departments are entirely based on self-evaluations and the feedback received from the faculty and the doctoral students.

 All the departments proposed measures to develop the study programmes in the area of equal opportunities.
 Among other things, the dialogues revealed a need for better expertise in this area among employees.
 Part of this need is met by the course in teaching and learning in higher education entitled “Education for Scientific Literacy – Sustainability, Equality and Ethics” but as yet not all employees have had the opportunity to attend the course.
+Read more about the course on the website on training in higher education teaching and learning.

 In collaboration with the faculty’s committee for gender equality and equal opportunities, the faculty’s research programmes board has also started a twin project to investigate whether the structure of third cycle studies impacts women leaving academia after their doctoral degree to a greater extent than men and, if so, how this could be addressed.
 Johanna Stadmark has been appointed as investigator and project manager.